jdefrance7/SeniorDesignProject/PX4/README.md

 # PX4 Firmware

-Code was written for the PX4 firmware stack to read incomming UAVCAN AngularCommand messages from the wing segments and publish the data to a custom, mulit-instance uORB topic called `sensor_winglet`.
+Code was written for the PX4 Firmware to read incomming UAVCAN AngularCommand messages from the wing segments and publish the data to a custom, mulit-instance uORB topic called `sensor_winglet`.

 ## Authors